-On January 26, 2018, Governor Tom Wolf and the Department of Environmental Protection (DEP) announced the administration's plan to reduce permit backlogs, modernize permitting processes, and better utilize technology to improve both oversight and efficiency.
+On January 26, 2018, the Department of Environmental Protection (DEP) announced the administration's plan to reduce permit backlogs, modernize permitting processes, and better utilize technology to improve both oversight and efficiency.
 The action is a result of a yearlong effort to identify and implement strategies that will help DEP meet the goals of the Permit Decision Guarantee, while continuing to issue strong permits with strict environmental protections.

 Permits, Licensing & Certifications

 Welcome to the Permits, Licensing and Certifications Center.
 On this page is information on the pre-application information tool, the permit review process and permit decision guarantee, information on permit and authorization packages, and instructions on how to find and track permit applications.

 Permit Application Consultation Tool (PACT)

 As part of its continuing effort to create a more efficient permit application procedure, DEP has developed an online Permit Application Consultation Tool.
 It's designed to quickly and easily assist potential applicants in determining which environmental permits, authorizations or notifications would be needed for specific projects.
 Based on the user's responses to a series of simple questions, PACT provides information on permits and other information an applicant should consider.
 This information will serve as the foundation for a pre-application conference where both the applicant and the department can discuss the applicable requirements, and plan for a thorough and efficient review process.